kiortomy/Bel-Amis-Fraternity/README.md

-This page is dedicated to my family and all my brothors
+This page is dedicated to my family and to all my brothors